USGS-WiM/GageStatsServices/Docs/Statistics/Get.md

-Returns an array of available statistic resources currently provided by the services.
+Returns an array of all available statistic resources currently provided by the services.